yan-xinyi/ET_AKE/README.md

-# Low-Cost Eye-Tracking Technology for Keyphrase Extraction
+# Enhancing Keyword Extraction with Low-cost Eye-tracking Data

 ## Overview
 <b>This is data and source Code for the paper "Enhancing Keyword Extraction with Low-cost Eye-tracking Data".</b>